Text Mining and Topic Modeling Toolkit

 - generating sparse document-term matrices

-All text preprocessing methods can operate in parallel to speed up computations with large datasets.
+Wherever possible and useful, these methods can operate in parallel to speed up computations with large datasets.

 model computation in parallel for different copora and/or parameter sets

 evaluation of topic models (e.g. in order to an optimal number of topics for a given dataset) using several implemented metrics:

 - model coherence (Mimno et al. 2011) or with metrics implemented in Gensim)

 - KL divergence method (Arun et al. 2010)